 · Who I am on the inside doesn’t match the outside.

 · No one can see me.

+Novels about depression and anxiety can help to show teens that they're not alone.
 Straight A’s is about a girl who feels that everything is falling apart, and there is no way out.
 Stress and perfectionism push her into a corner.
-Her cries for help are seen by friends and recognized, but for many in our world today, this isn’t true.
+Her cries for help are seen by friends and recognized in time for her to be saved, but for many in our world today, this isn’t true.

 When I talk about my book, it makes people squeamish.
 SUICIDE!
 Ugh.
 What a nasty topic.
 Can’t you write about something nice like romance?
 Why would you write about something horrible like that?